LLNL/Abmarl/docs/src/overview.rst

 First, we have :ref:`Agents <api_agent>`.
 An agent is an object with an observation and action space.
-Many practitioners may be accustomed to gym.Env's interface, which defines the observation and action space for the *environment*.
-However, in heterogeneous multiagent settings, each *agent* can have different spaces; thus we assign these spaces to the agents and not the environment.
+Many practitioners may be accustomed to gym.Env's interface, which defines the observation and action space for the *simulation*.
+However, in heterogeneous multiagent settings, each *agent* can have different spaces; thus we assign these spaces to the agents and not the simulation.

 An agent can be created like so:

 .. code-block:: python

-   from gym.spaces import Discrete, Box from admiral.envs import Agent agent = Agent(
+   from gym.spaces import Discrete, Box from admiral.sim import Agent agent = Agent(
        id='agent0',
        observation_space=Box(-1, 1, (2,)),